foundersandcoders/coursebook/src/workshops/git-workflow/index.md

 author: PiotrBerebecki
 ---

 An exercise to practice git workflow skills.
 The workshop should be undertaken by two programmers, working on two computers.
-The skills practiced include:

-- cloning a repository
-- creating branches
-- switching branches
-- adding changes to staging area
-- committing changes
-- pulling latest version from the remote main branch
-- merging main branch into recently created branch
-- resolving merge conflicts
-- pushing to remote repository
-- creating a pull request on GitHub
-- merging a pull request on GitHub
+**Note**: you may see references to a `master` branch in diagrams or external resources.
+This used to be the name of the default Git branch, but this was changed to `main` last year.
+New repos should all have a `main` branch, so that's what you should use.

 ## Part 1: Initial setup